Spicy gochujang tofu is a delicious Korean side dish or an easy plant-based main meal.

 - Toasted sesame oil: Make sure you use toasted sesame oil.
 It adds a delicious nutty flavour to the spicy, savoury sauce.

-- Gochujang: I braise the spicy tofu in a sweet and spicy gochujang sauce.
+- Gochujang: I braise the pan-fried tofu slices in a sweet and spicy gochujang sauce.
 Gochujang is not gluten-free.

 - Maple syrup: I adore the smoky sweetness of maple syrup.
 It works well with the sweet and savoury gochujang and attributes stickiness to the final tofu coating.